Take Action: Oppose Costly Desalination in Orange County

-The Poseidon plant is a billion-dollar boondoggle and would increase water bills for Orange County families, hurting low-income families and coastal businesses like hotels and restaurants.
+The Poseidon plant is a billion-and-a-half-dollar boondoggle and would increase water bills for Orange County families, hurting low-income families and coastal businesses like hotels and restaurants.

 We need to protect Orange County’s oceans and beaches.
-The Poseidon plant would kill marine life and discharge polluted brine, creating a “dead zone” offshore of Huntington Beach.
+The Poseidon plant would kill ocean life, pollute our water supplies with boron and chloride, and discharge polluted brine into our coastal waters creating a “dead zone” offshore of Huntington Beach.

 We need to protect our climate.
 Desalination is the most energy-intensive way to produce fresh water and would generate more climate pollution.
 The Poseidon plant’s location is vulnerable to flooding from rising seas and extreme storms, as well as earthquakes and tsunamis.

 We urge you to reject the proposed Poseidon desalination plant.